 Peri-menopause can begin from mid to late 40s and will usually last anywhere from 2 to 10 years.
 However every woman is different.

 During peri-menopause you may begin to experience symptoms including:

 - Hot flushes or chills

 - Mood swings

 What is Menopause?

-It’s when your period has stopped permanently and your body can no longer conceive.
+Menopause occurs when when your period has stopped permanently and your body can no longer conceive.
 You reach menopause once you have stopped bleeding and/or spotting for a full year.

-Once you are menopausal your ovaries make very low levels of the hormones oestrogen and progesterone.
+Once you are menopausal, your ovaries make very low levels of the hormones oestrogen and progesterone.
 Synthetic hormone replacement therapy can be recommended to alleviate symptoms, however it is a band aid approach to menopause and not recommended long term due to serious side effects.

 5 Tips to Manage Menopause Naturally